Surendrareddyy/EmbeddedTest/README.md

 # EmbeddedTest
 Fun Programming

-Run Test2 on MAC PC with sudo pytest "filename.py"
+1. Run Test2 on MAC PC with sudo pytest "filename.py"
+2. Test 1 and Test 3 can be run on normal user